-There are many misconceptions relating to limited liability companies and how they are taxed.
-This is, in part, due to the flexibility LLCs have when selecting their form of taxation.
-It is also because providers in other states are promising things they cannot deliver.
+There are many misconceptions relating to New Mexico LLCs and how they are taxed.
+This is due to the flexibility Limited Liability Companies have when selecting their form of taxation.
+It is also because providers in other states are promising benefits they cannot deliver.

 For example, many consider forming a Nevada or a Wyoming LLC because those states offer no income tax.
 However, a majority of clients will never see this benefit because LLCs are usually have pass through status.
 This is something the other incorporation providers dont tell you while they are busy trying to sell you.

 A pass through election is when the company's earnings flow directly onto your personal income statement.
 In short, this means you record the company's earnings as if they are your own.
 If you live in Ohio, this means you pay Ohio's personal income rate.
 If you live in Georgia or Washington, then you pay that state rather than where you incorporated.
 For this reason, it doesn't matter where you create your company or where your registered agent is.
 What matters, for LLC taxation, is where you live.

 This means limited liability companies avoid the dreaded "double taxation" that corporations experience.

 The Pass through classification is the default for limited liability companies.
 If you are a single-member LLC, then your company will be considered a disregarded entity.
 If you have multiple-members, then the company will be treated as a partnership.
 In a partnership, the company will issue a K-1 report to the IRS with the owners in turn reporting that income on their personal statement's.
 The K-1 is required to ensure the owner's stay honest about their share of earnings.
 The company does not pay any taxes itself.

 There is also the option of electing for Subchapter-S, or S-Corp, taxation for an LLC.
 This is just another pass through election and is not inherently better than being a disregarded entity or partnership.
 Your accountant can tell you which is better for your situation and the answer may change year to year.